torwanbukaj/gpu-support-for-msi-rtx30xx-gaming-x-z-trio-bracket/README.md

 # Summary
 This GPU support was designed to be used with anti-bending bracket which is delivered together with MSI RTX 30xx Gaming X/Z Trio.
 In general, the bracket does quite good anti-GPU-sagging job but depending on a PC case, it may be a bit unstable at its end (moving in horizontal plane under the weight of a GPU).
 It looks like these MSI brackets are not designed only for one specific GPU model but rather for a range of RTX30xx Gaming X/Z Trio GPUs  and in a result they do not really fit perfectly to every GPU.
 My published here model helps to increase working surface of the bracket in a place where it supports the GPU (end of the bracket).
 It also helps to precisely level your GPU card thanks to the thread incorporated into the design.

-The support was tested with my RTX3070 Gaming Z Trio bracket but when I watch to the following MSI video I have a gut feeling they deliver the same anti-bending bracket with a range of 30xx Gaming Trio GPUs: https://www.youtube.com/watch?v=a4ZdkeQ2Yjs
+The support was tested only with my RTX3070 Gaming Z Trio bracket but when I watch to the following MSI's video I have a gut feeling they deliver the same anti-bending bracket with a range of 30xx Gaming Trio GPUs:

-(let me know in the comments please if my assumption is right as I do not have access to other models to check it)
+https://www.youtube.com/watch?v=a4ZdkeQ2Yjs

 The bottom part total length was defined based on measurements taken in the system for which it was designed (PC case bequiet Pure Base 500DX + above mentioned GPU).
 If you do not have exactly the same PC case, you will have to take your own measurements and re-define value of "stand_h_total" parameter in the attached OpenSCAD generator.